-You’re always feeling lethargic during pregnancy.
-Will ginseng help to boost your energy levels?
+Now that you’re expecting,you find yourself always feeling lethargic.
+Will taking ginseng during pregnancy help to boost your energy levels?

 Researchers have conducted a review of herbs used by women during pregnancy in Singapore, using Korean ginseng in various combinations and amounts for testing, shares Dr Ho Hon Kwok, consultant obstetrician and gynaecologist at HK Ho Women & Fertility Clinic, Mount Alvernia Medical Centre.